SHANMUGAPRIYAP98/JavascriptFullConcepts/README.md

 # JavascriptFullConcepts
-This Repo contains atmost concepts of javascript
+This Repo covers all the concepts of javascript